whitesmith/BuildTracker/README.md

 Just needed an app to see all Travis CI builds and be able to cancel/restart them.

+(See Travis CI builds in the mobile browser is just too burden for me 🤷‍♂️).

 ## Requirements

 * iOS 11.0+